Tutorial - Sine Taylor

 Procedure

-• Create the new source file and name it as “TU_taylorSeries_exercise_part2.cpp”
+• Name the source file as TU_taylorSeries_exercise_part2.cpp

 • Copy the source code